dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 Nothing is more frustrating than designing a user interface that does not respond to user input.
-Although, in the early stages at least, the user interface does nothing particularly useful, you can at least define a “not yet implemented” message that can be used until you define real behavior for the application.
+Although, in the early stages at least, the user interface does nothing particularly useful, you can at least define a "not yet implemented" message that can be used until you define real behavior for the application.

 The definition of the function that gives you this default behavior is